gh0st-work/insta_checker/README.md

 ```

 ### To scrape data from source run function "source_to_data" in InstaChecler isntance with params:
- - url: Url to scrape
+ - response_result: Dict like in the example

 Example: